ezEngine/docs/docs/effects/decals.md

 **OnFinishedAction:** If the decal component is set to fade out, it may delete itself or its entire owner object afterwards.

 **ApplyToDynamic:** By default, decals apply to *static geometry* but not to *dynamic geometry*.
 If it is desired for a decal to be projected onto a dynamic object, this property should be used to select exactly to which dynamic object the decal should be applied to.
 Note that decals can only be applied to a single dynamic game object.
-If the selected object turns out to be *static*, though, the decal will project onto all static objects.
+If the selected object turns out to be *static*, though, the decal will be invisible.

 ## See Also